asajith1/PLAYBOOK/AnAgileDeliveryModel.md

 #### Prepare

-Once we are clear on who we are and what we’re here to do, the team needs to come together to get a look ahead, and prepare enough to get started.
+Once we are clear on who we are and what we’re here to do, the team needs to come together to get a look ahead, and prepare just enough to get started.

 With this focus, we build, estimate, and groom our Product Backlog.
 We put some thought into architecture.
 We sketch out a few sprints’ worth of work—three months or so.
 Here, we’re trying to understand the things we will do soon.
 We accept that we are fuzzy on things we’ll be doing a few months from now, and that time spent planning these things now is possibly waste.
 Because software development is primarily highly-creative knowledge work, we have to do it to understand it.
 We continually discover.
 It is difficult to pull together a 12-month master schedule – if we did, it would probably be wrong in a matter of days.
 We embrace this truth instead of fighting it.